Instrumental Variables with Time-Varying Exposure: Dynamic Effects of Revascularization on Quality of Life: Revascularization Effects on Quality of Life

-Estimates in Figure \ref{f:stacked} suggest that, with one exception, the any-exposure model is not too far off.
-These estimates of dynamic revascularization exposure effects (relative to no exposure) were computed using equation \eqref{eq:Lambda_IV} in Theorem \ref{corollary:Lambda}.
-Exposure effects on the SAQ summary score are remarkably stable around four, suggesting revascularization improves quality of life by four points immediately and thereafter.
-2SLS estimates suggests revascularization improves angina by 5.5 points initially, with long-run gains constant at around 3 points.
-Dotted lines in the figure mark the mean of exposure effects for waves 1-5 for summary scores and the mean of exposure effects for waves 2-5 for angina.
-A test of the hypothesis of equal effects across all waves for summary scores yields a p-value of $0.14$.
-For angina frequency, a test of constant effects across waves 2-5 generates a p-value of $0.86$.\footnote{Testing equality of angina score estimates for all five exposure values generates $\chi^2(4)= 36$, a decisive rejection.}
+2SLS estimates of cumulative exposure effects, plotted in Figure \ref{f:stacked}, suggest that revascularization generates a persistent improvement in quality of life.
+These estimates were computed using equation \eqref{eq:Lambda_IV} in Theorem \ref{corollary:Lambda}.
+Estimated exposure effects on SAQ summary scores are remarkably stable at around four.
+Revascularization is estimated to improve angina scores by about 5.5 points initially, with long-run gains sustained at around 3 points.
+Dotted lines in the figure mark average estimated exposure effects on summary scores over waves 1-5 and average estimated exposure effects over waves 2-5 for angina scores.
+For summary scores, a chi-square test of the hypothesis of equal cumulative effects yields a p-value of $0.14$.
+For angina frequency, a chi-square test of constant effects in waves 2-5 generates a p-value of $0.86$.\footnote{A test of the null hypothesis of equal angina score effects for all five exposure values generates $\chi^2(4)= 36$, a decisive rejection.}

 2SLS estimates of exposure effects are markedly larger---and statistically distinguishable from---the corresponding OLS estimates.
-2SLS estimates, OLS estimates, and the difference between them along with associated standard errors appear in Table \ref{t:hausman} for both SAQ outcomes.\footnote{Unlike the specification test comparing IV and OLS in \cite{hausman1978}, these standard errors are computed allowing unrestricted correlation between estimators.} As can be seen in columns 3 and 6 of the table, differences are statistically significant at conventional levels for most of the summary score estimates and for one of the angina score estimates.
+2SLS estimates, OLS estimates, and the difference between them along with associated standard errors appear in Table \ref{t:hausman} for both SAQ outcomes.\footnote{Unlike the specification test comparing IV and OLS estimates introduced in \cite{hausman1978}, these standard errors are computed allowing unrestricted correlation between estimators.} As can be seen in columns 3 and 6 of the table, differences by type of estimate are statistically significant at conventional levels for most of the summary score estimates and for one of the angina score estimates.
 For both outcomes, joint tests of equality generate decisive rejections.
-It's also noteworthy that all 2SLS estimates in the table are significantly different from zero while the wave-5 OLS estimates are not.
+It's also noteworthy that all of the 2SLS estimates in the table are significantly different from zero while the wave-$5$ OLS estimates are not.

+IV estimates computed using Theorem \ref{corollary:Lambda} are robust to empirically relevant deviations from strong wave ignorability.
+This is demonstrated in Appendix \ref{appendix:sensitivity}, which shows that an extended model allowing for differences in average cumulative exposure effects across waves generates estimates similar to those reported in Table \ref{t:hausman}.